 At Desert Smiles, we believe in taking a comprehensive approach to your oral health.
 That means offering general dental services to help you maintain a healthy smile and address any dental issues you may have.
 At our office in Glendale, we offer general dental services that address:

 Maintaining a healthy smile takes more than just brushing your teeth.
-That’s why Dr. Wilcox provides preventive dentistry services to help avoid unwanted plaque, gum disease, and other dental problems that can lead to more serious health issues.
+That’s why Dr. Wilcox and Dr. Tenney provide preventive dentistry services to help avoid unwanted plaque, gum disease, and other dental problems that can lead to more serious health issues.
 We also offer advice and demonstrations so that you can maintain your healthy, vibrant smile at home.

 While our office uses the latest in advanced technologies and treatments, it’s essential that you practice good oral hygiene every day at home.
 Maintaining a regimented routine of home dental care will help your mouth stay healthy and make your trips to the dentist even smoother.
 Healthy dental habits include:

 - Brushing daily: If you use a manual toothbrush choose a small, soft head and brush gently for at least two minutes.
 Brushing too hard can weaken tooth enamel and accelerate gum recession.
 Dentists also recommend electric toothbrushes because the rotary movement of the heads softly scrubs teeth.